7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Cleaning any of these items can lead to blockages in drains or damaged pipes within your plumbing system which comes at an expense that is unimaginable to you.
+- The act of flushing any of these items could result in blockages in drains or damaged pipelines within your home’s plumbing system.
+This will come at an expense that is unimaginable to you.

 - Sydney Plumber Blocked Drains offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining.